scott-ammon/nim/README.md

 ![gameboard](img/gameboard.png?raw=true)

-By using Materialize, the responsivess was basically handled automatically.
-I only had to add in one media query to adjust the individual game pieces to show up properly on mobile size screens.
+By using Materialize, the responsiveness was basically handled automatically.
+I only had to add one media query to adjust individual game pieces to show up properly on mobile screens.
 Below is a screenshot of an iPhone 6/7/8 size:

 ![responsive](img/responsive.png?raw=true)